-- 16) Refrigerator \$400 maximum;

-- 17) Microwave \$50;

-- 18) Eligible property in this category that is not specifically addressed shall be reimbursed at a reasonable rate as determined by the Commission.

-The following property shall not be eligible for reimbursement:

-Guard dogs; Weapons of any type; Automobile repair or replacement costs; Cash and/or checks; Purses, wallets or other similar items; Computers, telephones, Blackberries, I-pods and other similar devices; Jewelry; All-terrain vehicles and similar devices; Bicycles, scooters and similar devices; Toys; Hairpieces; Televisions, DVD players and discs, VCRs and tapes, stereos, CD players and discs, cameras, video-recorders, game systems and other similar devices.

-(17) Exclusion from Payment.
-The following expenses shall not be eligible for compensation:

-a) Any expense related to the prosecution of the criminal case.
-(Examples: expert testimony and witnesses; DNA testing and analysis; evidence photographs and videos; blood samples and travel expenses for witnesses subpoenaed to testify.);

-b) All legal fees shall be excluded from payment except legal fees incurred to establish a legal guardian for the victim as defined by Alabama Administrative Code (ACVCC) 262-X-4-.04 (24).
+- 14) Dinette/dining set \$300 maximum; - 15) Lamp \$40 maximum; - 16) Refrigerator -\$500 maximum; - 17) Microwave \$100; - 18) Eligible property in this category that is not specifically addressed shall be reimbursed at a reasonable rate as determined by the Commission. - 5) The following property shall not be eligible for reimbursement: - a) Guard dogs; - b) Weapons of any type; - c) Automobile repair or replacement costs; - d) Cash and/or checks; - e) Computers, telephones, Blackberries, I-pods and other similar devices; - f) Jewelry: - g) All-terrain vehicles and similar devices; - h) Bicycles, scooters and similar devices; - i) Tovs: - j) Hairpieces; - k) Televisions, DVD players and discs, VCRs and tapes, stereos, CD players and discs, cameras, video-recorders, game systems and other similar devices. - (17) Exclusion from Payment.
+The following expenses shall not be eligible for compensation: - a) Any expense related to the prosecution of the criminal case.
+(Examples: expert testimony and witnesses; DNA testing and analysis; evidence photographs and videos; blood samples and travel expenses for witnesses subpoenaed to testify.): - b) All legal fees shall be excluded from payment except legal fees incurred to establish a legal guardian for the victim as defined by Alabama Administrative Code (ACVCC) 262-X-4-.04 (24). - (18) A maximum of \$2,000 for replacement services may be awarded per claim. - (19) Supplemental awards: The expenses submitted in the supplemental claim must be related to the original injury and must be supported by documentation. - (20) Checks issued by the ACVCC may contain the following language: "Cashing this check constitutes payment in full."
+This shall not be construed to apply to future compensation benefits for which the victim/claimant may be eligible.

-(18) Lost wages and future economic loss may both be considered, but not to exceed a maximum of \$10,400 per claim.

-(19) A maximum of \$1500.00 for replacement services may be awarded per claim.

-(20) Supplemental awards: The expenses submitted in the supplemental claim must be related to the original injury and must be supported by documentation.

-(21) Checks issued by the ACVCC may contain the following language: "Cashing this check constitutes payment in full."
-This shall not be construed to apply to future compensation benefits for which the victim/ claimant may be eligible.
 It shall be the responsibility of the victim/claimant to assert this defense in any type of collection proceeding against him/her.
-In the event that the service provider refuses the check, the compensation shall be paid directly to the victim/claimant.

-(22) In instances in which a victim/claimant is approved for charity by a service provider, the charity approval shall be considered a collateral source and compensation shall not be paid to the service provider.

-(23) In instances in which the claimant must seek legal guardianship of a minor and/or disabled victim in order to qualify for crime victims' compensation benefits, the Commission may consider reimbursement of legal fees incurred for obtaining guardianship.
+In the event that the service provider refuses the check, the compensation shall be paid directly to the victim/claimant. - (21) In instances in which a victim/claimant is approved for charity by a service provider, the charity approval shall be considered a collateral source and compensation shall not be paid to the service provider. - (22) In instances in which the claimant must seek legal guardianship of a minor and/or disabled victim in order to qualify for crime victims' compensation benefits, the Commission may consider reimbursement of legal fees incurred for obtaining guardianship.
 The maximum that may be awarded for legal fees is \$500.
 Legal fees incurred for any reason other than obtaining guardianship shall not be eligible for reimbursement.
-The Commission shall not reimburse legal fees in the instance the claimant is not granted guardianship of the victim.
+The Commission shall not reimburse legal fees in the instance the claimant is not granted guardianship of the victim. - (23) Bereavement Leave.

-(24) Bereavement Leave.
 Bereavement leave may only be granted to the victim's immediate family members.
 A victim's immediate family member may be granted compensation for a maximum of four weeks of lost wages without a doctor's excuse.
 A doctor's excuse must be provided for lost wages in excess of four weeks to be considered for reimbursement.
 Employer verification is required for all bereavement leave requests.